ropensci-archive/roweb2/content/blog/2020-04-07-bookdown-learnings/index.md

 * To post the preview URL in the pull request, the workflow uses [a GitHub check run](https://developer.github.com/v3/checks/runs/).
 You can only create and patch them as a GitHub app.
 Luckily when in a GitHub Actions runner the default token has these permissions!
 My only regret is that trying to post the preview URL as a "details" URL for that check didn't work (GitHub resets it to the check page on GitHub Actions) but it's not too bad.

-After the successful deployment of a preview, in the pull request checks one check called "Preview book" appears.
+After the successful deployment of a preview, in the pull request checks, one check called "Preview book" appears.

 <!--html_preserve--> {{< figure src = "PR-checks.png" width = "600" alt = "Screenshots of pull request checks in a pull request to the blog guide" >}}<!--/html_preserve-->